Kim McKay

-She co-founded the Clean Up Australia campaign in 1989 and the Clean Up the World campaign in 1992, with the support of the United Nations Environment Programme (UNEP).
-Clean Up the World operates in more than 125 countries.
-She co-created The National Geographic Society's The Genographic Project, the world's largest DNA population study, and is the co-author of five books.
+Kim Coral McKay AO FRSN is an Australian environmentalist, author, entrepreneur, and businesswoman.
+She co-founded the Clean Up Australia campaign in 1989, and the Clean Up the World campaign in 1992, and also co-created The National Geographic Society's The Genographic Project, the world's largest DNA population study.

-Early life
+Early life and education

-McKay was born in Sydney to Francis Gordon McKay and Coral McKay (née Thompson).
-She attended Mackellar Girls’ High School, in Manly Vale, and The University of Technology, Sydney (UTS), where she graduated with a BA Communications degree majoring in journalism, public relations and sociology, in 1980.
+Kim Coral McKay was born in Sydney.
+She attended Mackellar Girls’ High School in Manly Vale.

+She attended the University of Technology, Sydney (UTS), graduating in BA Communications.

 Career

-From 1983-87, McKay was a consultant and then partner at Harfield McKay Communications, where she specialised in major events sponsorship and tourism activities, including The BOC Challenge solo around the world yacht race in 1982/82 and 1986-87.
+From 1983 to 1987, McKay was a consultant and then partner at Harfield McKay Communications, where she specialised in major events sponsorship and tourism activities, including The BOC Challenge solo around the world yacht race in 1982/82 and 1986–87.
 She also worked on Australian Professional Surfing Association events and Law Week for the Law Society of New South Wales.

-In 1989, McKay co-founded Clean Up following the voluntary coordination of the historic Clean Up the Harbour Day in Sydney.
+McKay co-founded the Clean Up Australia campaign in 1989, and the Clean Up the World campaign in 1992, with the support of the United Nations Environment Programme (UNEP).
 She worked in partnership for 10 years with 1994 Australian of the Year Ian Kiernan AO to develop Clean Up into a leading non-profit community environmental organisation.
 She served as Deputy Chairwoman from 1989 to 2009 and developed the "Rubbish Report" volunteer citizen science program for data collection and analysis, one of the first "citizen science" community initiatives.
 Clean Up Australia became one of the largest community environmental projects in Australia, operating in more than 900 cities and towns across the country, involving more than half a million volunteers at its peak.

 In 1992, McKay co-founded Clean Up the World, securing a partnership with UNEP to endorse and support the activity, along with international corporate support.
 The program operates in more than 125 countries and involves many millions of volunteers.
-McKay, who was also Deputy Chairwoman of Clean Up the World from 1993-2009, told ABC radio that: "The belief that everyone can make a difference is a driving theme behind my actions."
+McKay, who was also Deputy Chairwoman of Clean Up the World from 1993–2009, told ABC radio that: "The belief that everyone can make a difference is a driving theme behind my actions."

 In 1989, McKay established Profile Communications Pty Ltd, a Sydney-based event marketing and communications consultancy.
 The company focused on special event creation and marketing communications programs, with clients including Discovery Communications and Discovery Channel Eco-Challenge in Cairns.
 McKay was Managing Director of Profile Communications until 1998, when she closed the company to move to the United States to work for Discovery Communications.